 This 10-week intensive, online litigation workshop series will be facilitated by the Honorable Mustafa Kasubhai, United States Magistrate Judge.
 This robust program is designed to teach students effective litigation skills that will make them better and more confident new lawyers.
 Those skills include working with colleagues and clients, investigating and developing cases, drafting and responding to pleadings, initiating and responding to discovery, interviewing and deposing witnesses, conducting motion practice, and writing and arguing motions.

 Successful candidates are expected to fully commit to and engage in the experience.
 They should treat it like a job.
 Students should count on working 15-20 hours/week.
 Students will be divided into plaintiff and defense firms and total engagement is necessary to ensure the success of the program.
 Students will have the chance to develop a meaningful professional relationship with a federal judge—a judge who can later serve as a reference to potential employers.

 Participants will attend 7 online sessions over 10 weeks.
 All sessions begin promptly at 9:00 a.m. and, unless otherwise noted, will last 3 hours.

 How do I apply?

 Enrollment in the Litigation Lab is limited to maximize each participant’s opportunity to learn.
 The Career Center will prioritize applicants whose summer plans and finances have been impacted by COVID-19.
-To apply, please complete the Litigation Lab Application Form, and email your resume and a statement of interest to our Career Center Manager Melissa Panter at email@example.com.
+To apply, please complete the Litigation Lab Application Form, and email your resume and a cover letter addressing your interest in the program and how it aligns with your career goals to our Career Center Manager Melissa Panter at firstname.lastname@example.org.

 Please email Lorelei Craig at email@example.com.